KlimentLagrangiewicz/DBSCAN/README.md

 Step 1.
 Data preparing (autoscaling): $x_{i,j}=\frac{x_{i,j}-\mathrm{E_{X^{j}}}}{\sigma_{X^{j}}}$;
 Step 2.
 Mark all points as unselected;
 Step 3.
 Select point from unselected core points;
 Step 4.
-Mark that point and points, which reachable from her;
+Mark that point and points, which reachable from it;
 Step 5.
-Repeat steps 3, 4 until all core points have been marker;
+Repeat steps 3, 4 until all core points have been marking;
 Step 6.
 Mark the unmarked points as noise.
 ## Example of usage
 ```